 French Guiana is a tiny country in the North-Eastern part of South America and is an overseas department and region of France.
 With this in mind, you might be able to guess that this country is as obsessed with football as other European and South American countries.
 Football is their number one sport and they show it.
 Everyone plays this sports from kids to grandparents.
 Even though French Guiana competes for the French during the Olympics and is not eligible to enter the world cup (since they are not a member of the FIFA) unless they play for France, this country still has a football team.
 Local heroes like Bernard Lama and Florent Malouda have participated in the world cup and have won world championships.
 French Guiana also loves sports like rugby, cycling and basketball.

 Canada’s national and favourite sport is probably the easiest to guess: hockey, of course!
 Canadians are obsessed with hockey.
 With cold and icy winters that last about four months, it is no surprise that hockey is a fan favourite.
-Rinks pop out everywhere from coast to coast so young boys and girls can practise their slapshots and wrist shots and dream of being the next Maurice Richard or Wayne Gretzky.
+Rinks pop out everywhere from coast to coast so young boys and girls can practice their slapshots and wrist shots and dream of being the next Maurice Richard or Wayne Gretzky.
 Even though a Canadian team hasn’t won the Stanley Cup since 1993, every year Toronto, Montreal, Vancouver, Calgary, Ottawa, etc. support their teams.
 Canadians also really enjoy basketball (even though the Toronto Raptors is the only Canadian team in the NBA) and love soccer and rugby.